 4. Keep the size of the image minimal.
 It depends on how big you want the image to be, but in order to keep the files manageable, we recommend a height of no more than 150px.
 You also don’t want the file size of the image to be too large.
 Probably better to keep it under 5MB if possible to avoid recipients rejecting the email for attachment size.

-5. Once you have the folder created and started uploading images, let us know what the URL to that folder is and we will get our alert updated to test out the images.
-We will make sure to send you some samples to get feedback of image size and location on the email before releasing it to your customers.
+5. Once you have the folder created and uploaded the images, let us know what the URL to that folder is and we will get our alert updated to test out the images.
+We will make sure to send you some samples to get your feedback of image size and location on the email before releasing it to your customers.

 * * *